 As your business grows, you will need more from the tools you utilize.
 That’s why hundreds of landscaping professionals implement Connecteam’s all-in-one landscaping software.

 Day to day operations are that much easier with a single software.
-For example, GPS time tracking for accurate payroll, job dispatching and shift scheduling, a social feed to keep everyone on the same page, on the go reporting and forms, quick task management, and so much more.
+For example, GPS time tracking for accurate payroll (and easily exporting timesheets to Quickbooks Online), job dispatching and shift scheduling, a social feed to keep everyone on the same page, on the go reporting and forms, quick task management, and so much more.

 Additionally, Connecteam makes it easier to handle the following: